pluggdapps/pluggdapps/docs/configuration.rst

     Maximum age, in seconds, for a cookie to live after its creation time.
     The default is 30 days.

+value_encoding
+    While computing signed cookie value, use this encoding before return the value.

 pluggdapps.httpepollserver
 --------------------------

-poll_threshold
-    A warning limit for number of descriptors being polled by a single poll instance.
-Will be used by HTTPIOLoop plugin.

-family
+backlog
+    Back log of http request that can be queued at listening port.
+This option is directly passed to socket.listen().

+ssl.keyfile
+    SSL Key file location.
+SSL options can be set only in the .ini file.

+port
+    Port addres to bind the http server.
+If left empty `port` paramter from [pluggdapps] section will be used.

+host
+    Address may be either an IP address or hostname.
+If it's a hostname, the server will listen on all IP addresses associated with the name.
-    Family may be set to either ``AF_INET`` or ``AF_INET6`` to restrict to ipv4 or ipv6 addresses, otherwise both will be used if available.
+    Address may be an empty string or None to listen on all available interfaces.
+Family may be set to either ``socket.AF_INET`` or ``socket.AF_INET6`` to restrict to ipv4 or ipv6 addresses, otherwise both will be used if available.
+If left empty `host` parameter from [pluggdapps] section will be used.

 poll_timeout
     Poll instance will timeout after the specified number of seconds and perform callbacks (if any) and start a fresh poll.
 Will be used by HTTPIOLoop definition

-port
-    Port addres to bind the http server.
-If left empty `port` paramter from [pluggdapps] section will be used.

-ssl.cert_reqs
-    Whether a certificate is required from the other side of the connection, and whether it will be validated if provided.
-It must be one of the three values CERT_NONE (certificates ignored), CERT_OPTIONAL (not required, but validated if provided), or CERT_REQUIRED (required and validated).
-If the value of this value is not CERT_NONE, then the `ca_certs` parameter must point to a file of CA certificates.
-SSL options can be set only in the .ini file.

-backlog
-    Back log of http request that can be queued at listening port.
-This option is directly passed to socket.listen().

 ssl.ca_certs
     The ca_certs file contains a set of concatenated certification